top of page

 Have/had blood clots

 Have/had liver disease

-If you have any of these risk factors, we may want to consider a different solution for you.
+If you have any of these risk factors, you may want to consider a different solution for you.

-In women, BHRT is most used to treat the symptoms of perimenopause and menopause.
+In women, hormone replacement therapy is mostly used to treat the symptoms of perimenopause and menopause.
 However, hormone imbalances can occur at any age, even in women as young as in their 20s.
 Bioidentical hormones, which are derived from plant estrogens, have the same molecular structure and act the same as natural human hormones.
-The most common hormones used in BHRT for women are estrogens (estradiol (E2) and estriol (E3)), progesterone. testosterone, pregnenolone, and/or DHEA.
+The most common hormones used in BHRT for women are estrogens (estradiol (E2) and estriol (E3)), and progesterone. testosterone, pregnenolone, and/or DHEA.